 -Thinly sliced (paper-thin) yellow onions.
 I love how onions taste in this sauce.
 But it won’t be as tasty if they are too thick.
 OMG…I find it so annoying when onions are sliced way too thick when they’re not supposed to be. i.e. When I order the sliced onions at a pho place and the onions are cut about Batonnet (way too overly thick that you taste the pungency of the raw onions).
 I hate that!

 -Perilla Leaves.
 I always loved how perilla leaves taste in golbenge muchim (a sea snail dish I love to eat when drinking soju).
 The cucumbers and perilla leaves are often what I find myself picking at the most, aside from the golbenge.
 So I started adding it to Oi Muchim as well.
 Wouldn’t be the same without it!

--Minced garlic, one of the staples of Korean cooking.-Minced Jalapeno or Serrano Chili for the added kick I love.
+-Minced Jalapeno or Serrano Chili for the added kick I love.

 As far as measurements go, I’d say experiment and go with whatever suits your taste…a little more of this, a little less of that.
 When I use a recipe, I hardly ever pay attention to measurements (unless it is baking or I am making something for work that specifically requires exact measurements).
 I just go with taste.
 So, I am sorry for not including measurements if you were curious.
 Your palate may be different than mine….you might want more or less of something than what I put.